codeigniter4/CodeIgniter4/user_guide_src/source/outgoing/response.rst

 Using these functions instead of using the native PHP functions allows you to ensure that no headers are sent prematurely, causing errors, and makes testing possible.

+.. important:: Since v4.6.0, if you set a header using PHP's native ``header()``
+    function and then use the ``Response`` class to set the same header, the previous one will be overwritten.

 .. note:: This method just sets headers to the response instance.
 So, if you create
     and return another response instance (e.g., if you call :php:func:`redirect()`), the headers set here will not be sent automatically.